 Most of these elements have one thing in common: we need to know what is important for our service delivery and what is not.

 Not everything here in this example is the responsibility of the hospital administrators!
-This is why the abovementioned management and governance parts are so important in the bigger picture.
+This is why the management and governance parts of the resilience ecosystem are so important in the bigger picture.

 If we look at the financial sector, the EU DORA (Digital Operational Resilience Act) specifically states that you must start with your business services.
 Like many others, the financial sector can no longer function without its digital landscape.
 If a bank is unexpectedly disconnected from its payment network, especially SWIFT, it will not be long before there are existential issues.
 A trading department stands to lose millions if the trading system fails.

 Look in your own environment; you will see many such points.
 What if your internet connection goes down, and you rely on it for most of your business?
 How long can you afford to be out?
+How long before your clients notice and take action?
 Do you supply a small but critical service to an institution?
 Then, you may fall under the aforementioned laws (it's called third-party requirements, and your client may be liable to follow them.)

 In all these and other cases, you must know what your critical services are so that you can analyze the requirements and put the right measures in place.

 Once you have defined your critical business services and have analyzed their operational requirements, you can start to look at what you need to implement the aforementioned areas of availability, monitoring, hardening, and others.
 Remember we're still at the level of business service.
-The tech comes later.
+The tech comes later and will require a deeper analysis.

 In some cases, you are legally required to undertake this exercise.
 But in all cases, it is important that you understand your business services and the needs of your clients and put sufficient resources in the right places of your delivery chain.